A modular compactification of $\mathcal{M}_{1,n}$ from $A_\infty$-structures

 \begin{section}{Curves of arithmetic genus $1$ with $n$ marked points}

 \begin{subsection}{Normal forms of pointed curves of arithmetic genus $1$} \

 \quad\quad Let $k$ be an algebraically closed field and let $C$ be a reduced, connected projective curve over $k$ of arithmetic genus 1 with $n$ distinct smooth marked points: $p_1,\ldots,p_n$.
 When $C$ is smooth, $(C,p_1,\ldots,p_n)$ defines a point of the moduli stack $\mathcal{M}_{1,n}$.
 To compactify $\mathcal{M}_{1,n}$ one has to allow $C$ to be singular.
 More precisely, we are interested in {\it modular} compactifications of $\mathcal{M}_{1,n}$ obtained by specifying a deformation open class of curves satisfying the unique limit property in families (see \cite{smyth}).
-Often such compactifications are constructed by identifying a class of singularities that $C$ is allowed to have and then adding further restrictions on the configuration of the marked points guaranteeing the unique limit property.
 For example, the Deligne-Mumford moduli space of stable curves is a well known modular compactification for which $C$ is allowed to have nodal singularities and $\omega_C (p_1 + \ldots + p_n)$ is required to be ample (\cite{DM}).
 Smyth's moduli spaces $\ov{\MM}_{1,n}(m)$ parametrize certain curves that are allowed to have elliptic $l$-fold points with $l\le m$, in addition to nodes (see Section \ref{Smyth-sec} below).

 In our approach we start by considering the following requirements on $(C, p_1, \ldots, p_n)$: \begin{enumerate} \item $h^0(\mathcal{O}_C (p_i)) = 1$ for all $i$. \item $\mathcal{O}_C (p_1+\ldots+p_n)$ is ample. \end{enumerate} We will see that the type of singularities of $C$ will be determined by these conditions \emph{a posteriori}.